EmpressEducation/empress-educators/docs/style/language-and-grammar/contractions.md

 !!!
 Summary
     In general, it's OK to use contractions; but be wary of certain kinds of contractions.

-Because we write our documentation in an informal [tone](https://developers.google.com/style/tone), feel free to use most types of contractions.
+Because we create our eLearning in an informal [tone](https://developers.google.com/style/tone), feel free to use most types of contractions.

 ___